-Normal loans aren't Sharia compliant because they charge interest - so if you want to follow Islamic principles but need to borrow money you'll need to find an alternative.
+Normal loans aren't Sharia compliant because they charge interest - so if you want to follow Islamic principles, you'll need to find an alternative.

 While there aren't any high-street options on the market in the UK currently, you may have more luck speaking to a broker.

-Again normal student loans charge interest so are not Sharia compliant - however a solution may soon be available to Muslim students.
+Again, normal student loans charge interest so aren’t Sharia compliant - however a solution may soon be available to Muslim students.